graphcore/poptorch/docs/user_guide/overview.rst

 This attribute can contain:
  - `IPU_RESET`: Reset the IPU and reload the IPU memory.
+ - `LINK_RESET`: Reset the IPU-Links in a non-Pod system.
+This retrains the IPU-Links between IPUs.
- - `PARTITION_RESET`: Reset the IPU partition.
-This resets the IPU-links between IPUs.
+ - `PARTITION_RESET`: Reset the IPU partition in a Pod system.
+This retrains the IPU-Links between IPUs.
  - `FULL_RESET`: Power cycle the system.

 Unrecoverable runtime errors